 Another benefit of steam cleaning for your customer is that it usually doesn’t affect their carpet warranty, which other forms of cleaning such as shampooing will.

 The cost of steam cleaning carpets ranges from $100-$500.

 If you need a heavier duty option for tough stains, carpet shampooing is a trusted method.

-However, shampoo cleaning is used less these days because of the number of chemicals and water consumption it requires.
+However, over time, we found that shampoo cleaning is used less and less these days because of the number of chemicals and water consumption it requires.

 Shampoo cleaning costs range from $80-$400.

 Dry carpet cleaning, also known as encapsulation carpet cleaning, is usually used for quick and light cleaning.
 This is because it uses fewer chemicals and much less water than other cleaning methods.